London on a Budget Guide

 - 24 Hotels under $100 (£65) – a list compiled by Eurocheapo.

-- University Halls – inexpensive way to stay in Central London (especially during summer months)
+- University Halls – an inexpensive way to stay in Central London (especially during summer months)

 Other ways to save on accommodation include: